English Language with TESOL BA (Hons) module details

 Foundations in English Language Teaching for International Learners

-An introduction to key issues and ideas in the teaching and learning of English to and for non-native speakers; improve your language learning by considering how it is taught.
+An introduction to key issues and ideas in the teaching and learning of English to and for non-native speakers.

 Exploring Creative Writing

-is designed to focus on short forms, to get you to realise the importance of making every word have purpose.
-This module is your first encounter with serious editing and drafting; and we’ll encourage you to understand that strong writing involves making ruthless decisions about what to include, and what to leave out.
+This module focuses on short forms, to get you to realise the importance of drafting, editing and making every word have purpose.
 You will learn to write flash fiction, shaping very short pieces into polished work.
 You will practise both strict-form and free-verse poetry to develop your ear for voice, and eye for image.
-You will also start reflecting upon your own creative processes, articulating the reasons for editing decisions you make; and explore the craft behind increasingly popular digital forms of writing, blogging and twitter.
+You will also explore the craft behind digital forms of writing, such as blogging and Twitter.

 Year two (Level 5)